JeffersonLab/iguana/doc/gen/mainpage.md

 <br>
 @anchor mainpageAction
 ### Action Functions

+@todo **Unfortunately, some algorithms are not yet fully supported by action functions, but we can try to add support upon request.**

 The action functions do the _real_ work of the algorithm, and are meant to be easily callable from _any_ analysis, even if HIPO banks are not directly used.